bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_1.md

 My logger instance started collecting data on the 18th of December 2020, and as of today (18th January 2020), the raw logs are about 14GB.

-I expect (or at least hope) the raw logs will be useful also for other projects as well, like monitoring the propagation of transactions or other works involving raw mempool data.
+I expect (or at least hope) the raw logs, the CSV dataset, or the data logger will be useful also for other projects as well, like monitoring the propagation of transactions or other works involving raw mempool data.
 We will share raw logs data through torrent soon.

 In the following [Part 2] we are going to talk about the dataset.